MikeLanier/JMaze/README.md

 will be moved to the next day.

 ## 09/10/2017
+* ~~Special cells for entrance/exit~~
+* show cell as starting point for maze creation
+* show cell as entrance and exit
+* entrance/exit cell controls
+  * x control can accept number between 0 and sizeX or 'east', 'west'
+  * y control can accept number between 0 and sizeY or 'north', 'south'
+* ~~code for random number~~
+* map selected algorithm to "maze create" function
+* create the maze
+## 09/09/2017
+* ~~Move code for creating cell/walls into function~~
 * Special cells for entrance/exit
-* Add code to cell to show cell as starting point for maze creation
-[ ] code for random number
-[ ] map selected algorithm to "maze create" function
-[ ] create the maze
-[ ] entrance/exit cell controls
-....[ ] x control can accept number between 0 and sizeX or 'east', 'west'
-....[ ] y control can accept number between 0 and sizeY or 'north', 'south'
-## 09/09/2017
-[x] Move code for creating cell/walls into function
-[ ] Special cells for entrance/exit

 ## Algorithms
 ### Depth-first search